How do I find a Jewish Girl Scout troop for my daughter?

 Girl Scout uniform?

-right side of the uniform, in line with the Girl Scout Membership
+The award pin is worn on the right side of the uniform, in line with the Girl Scout Membership

 Pin worn on the left side.
 On the insignia vest or sash, the pin is worn below the membership stars or troop numbers